HEAT PUMP

 What happens if the heat pump is too close to the wall?

-If you stick the heat pump a little too close to the wall at the air intake (on the evaporator at the rear), the risk is a loss of power due to poor air intake and therefore poor capture of calories from the outside air.
-COP falls, power consumption rises.
+If you stick the heat pump a little too close to the wall at the air intake (on the evaporator at the back), the risk is a loss of power due to the poor air intake and therefore the poor capture of calories from the outside air.
+The COP drops and the power consumption increases.

-If the fan grille on the front of the heat pump is too close to a wall opposite the outdoor unit, there's a risk of a "short circuit".
-The rejected air, whose calories have been captured (and therefore colder), could hit the opposite wall and return to the heat pump, which will then suck it back in.
-Your heat pump then sucks in some of this lower-energy air, which means a lower coefficient of performance, and therefore higher power consumption for the heat pump.
+If the fan grill on the front of the heat pump is too close to a wall that is opposite the outdoor unit, then there is a risk of a "short circuit".
+The rejected air that has been captured (and therefore colder) could hit the opposite wall and return to the heat pump, which will then suck it back in.
+Your heat pump then sucks in some of this lower-energy air, which means a drop in the coefficient of performance, and therefore an increase in the heat pump's electricity consumption.

-In short, without necessarily doing a master's degree in precision, you should respect the distance recommendations of the heat pump manufacturerif possible.
-And you'd better plan where to install the outdoor unit, so as not to be surprised.
+In short, without necessarily doing a master's degree in precision, you should respect the distance recommendations of the heat pump manufacturerif it's possible.
+And you'd better plan the installation location of the outdoor unit so that you are not surprised.

-Special cases of heat pump outdoor unit installation and PAC wall distance
+Special cases of installation of the heat pump outdoor unit and distance PAC wall

 Obstacle on top

-First of all, we generally recommend a distance of 1000mm between the top of the heat pump and the ceiling.
+First of all, it is generally recommended to keep a distance of 1000mm between the top of the heat pump and the ceiling.

-Then, if the configuration of the premises lends itself to air recirculation (short-circuit), and the external discharge grille of the heat pump faces the solid wall, you'll need to leave at least one metre between this grille and the wall so that the air can escape before being sucked back onto the back of the heat pump.
-See image below from Daikin documentation
+Then, if the configuration of the place lends itself to an air recirculation (short circuit), and that the external discharge grille of the heat pump is facing the solid wall, it will be necessary to leave at least one meter between this grille and the wall so that the air can escape before being sucked back on the back of the heat pump.
+See image below from the Daikin documentation

 Heat pump in a wall recess

-If you have a recess in your facade that would ideally conceal your external heat pump unit, you may consider it, but you'll need to respect the distance between the heat pump and the wall at the rear, as well as not sticking the heat pump too tightly to the sides.
-In general, it's advisable to leave around 300 to 500mm on one side, so as not to impede air intake, but also to always have maintenance access for a technician who needs to work on the unit.
+If you have a recess in your facade that would ideally hide your outdoor heat pump unit, you can consider it, but you will have to respect the distance between the heat pump and the wall at the back, as well as not sticking the heat pump too much on the sides.
+In general it is asked to leave on a side about 300 to 500mm, not to hinder the air intake, but also to always have a maintenance access for a technician who should intervene on the device.

 How far is the heat pump from the neighbor's wall?

-If you don't want to disturb your neighbors - and, moreover, comply with noise regulations - you may want to ask yourself how far away from your neighbor's wall and first living area you should install your outdoor unit.
-The idea is that the sound generated by your outdoor unit (fan, compressor, defrosting noise) should not become a noise nuisance and lead to conflict with your neighbors.
+If you don't want to disturb your neighbors, and moreover stay within the noise guidelines, you can ask yourself how far away from the neighbor's wall and the first living area you should install your outdoor unit.
+The idea is that the sound generated by your outdoor unit (fan, compressor, defrosting noise) does not become a noise nuisance and bring conflict with your neighbors.

-In the vast majority of cases, if you place the outdoor unit 20m or more from the first living-room window of the house adjacent to yours, there will be no nuisance.
+In the vast majority of cases, if you place the outdoor unit 20m or more from the first living room window of the home adjacent to yours, there is no nuisance.

 However, this is not always possible.